 - 8 ounces fresh mozzarella cheese sliced

 - shaved parmesan

-- green onions, sliced for garnish
+- green onions sliced for garnish

-- Make the flat bread dough by stirring together the yeast with the sugar and water.
+- Make the flatbread dough by stirring together the yeast with the sugar and water.
 Let stand for 5 minutes or until foamy.
 Combine yeast mixture with flour and salt in the bowl of a stand mixer.
 Mix until a rough dough forms.
 Switch to a dough hook and knead on medium-low speed for 3-4 minutes or until smooth and elastic.
 Lightly coat a bowl with oil.
 Transfer the dough to the bowl, cover with plastic and let rise in a warm area for 1 hour or until doubled in size.

 **Helpful tips and common mistakes

-I also chose to use beautiful heirloom tomatoes to give a nice color contrast to the bacon.
+The original flatbread from Baco Mercat used farmer's cheese but this particular cheese is very difficult to find in local markets so I opted for fresh mozzarella instead.
+I also chose to use beautiful heirloom cherry tomatoes to give a nice color contrast to the bacon.
 I just couldn't resist using fresh heirloom tomatoes, but regular tomatoes will also do.